25 Gluten-Free Summer Snacks

 Pico de Gallo

-This easy pico de gallo recipe is a classic for good reason.
-It pairs with just about everything!
-My tip is to let it chill for an hour or two before serving to help the flavors blend.
-Also, it's best to serve it the same day that it's made. —Jeannie Trudell, Del Norte, Colorado
+This easy and versatile pico de gallo recipe is a classic for a reason.
+The jalapeño peppers add just the right amount of kick.
+Let it chill for an hour or two before serving to help the flavors blend. —Jeannie Trudell, Del Norte, Colorado

 4 / 25